-- Interpersonal Therapy giving the emphasis on Interpersonal Sensitivity and how this relates to discomfort in face-to-face time with others
+Interpersonal Therapy giving the emphasis on Interpersonal Sensitivity and how this relates to discomfort in face-to-face time with others.

 Tech Hygiene in which the meaning of your relationship to technology is explored whether a phone, a game or social media platform such as Facebook.
 This is supported by other therapies including CBT, Relaxation and Sleep Therapy which work on managing the energy or level of arousal that follows prolonged gaming and focuses on how to ‘Switch Off and Disconnect’.

 Life Skills and Health to look after the body and feel good within it.
 Prolonged periods of Technology Addiction compromise confidence in facing the demands of life in the external world but also physically where individuals may suffer poor nutrition and a lack of physical activity.

-Technology Addiction Specialists
+Warning Signs of Technology Addiction

 - You spend increasing amounts of time on the computer and internet.